powerhome/playbook/playbook/app/pb_kits/playbook/pb_card/docs/_card_swift.md

 - Render content with Playbook background colors

 ### When not to Use
-- To execute actions, try to use buttons instead.
+- To execute actions and for tappble areas, try to use buttons instead.

 ### How to use
 swift